-Lumsden is a vibrant, growing community of 1631 people, located in the heart of the Qu’Appelle Valley, 27 kms northwest of Regina on the Highway #11.
-A 15 minute drive can get you to the shores of Last Mountain Lake.
-Recognized nationally by Harrowsmith magazine in 2002 as the “prettiest” town in Saskatchewan.
+Lumsden is a vibrant, growing community of 1824 people, located in the heart of the Qu’Appelle Valley, 27 kilometers northwest of Regina on Highway #11.
+A fifteen minute drive from Lumsden can get you to the shores of Last Mountain Lake.
+Recognized nationally by Harrowsmith Magazine in 2002 as the “prettiest” town in Saskatchewan.
 Home of the provincial champions; the Lumsden Monarch hockey team and Lumsden Cubs baseball and many talented artists.

 Lumsden’s country atmosphere makes it an ideal place to raise a family.
-Housing is affordable and all homes, are in safe, quiet neighborhoods that are within easy walking distance to parks, churches, playgrounds, stores, recreation facilities, and a full K-12 school system.
-A flourishing market gardening industry surrounds the town; and as breathtakingly beautiful the landscape may be, it is the people of Lumsden that make it a special place.
+Housing is affordable, neighborhoods are quiet and within easy walking distance to parks, churches, playgrounds, stores, recreation facilities, and a full K-12 school system, including YWCA Childcare.
+A flourishing market-garden industry surrounds the town; and as breathtakingly beautiful as the landscape may be, it is the people of Lumsden that make it a special place.
 A town of family and friends, Lumsden is determined to maintain the highest standards of service and opportunity.
 It is a town forever eager to welcome new families and make new friends.

 Private Dwellings: 695